 Stovetop Chili is a true comfort food, packed with meat, beans and so much flavor.
 You don’t have to make it in large quantities to enjoy it.
 This recipe makes just 4 servings on the stovetop in just over 2 hours.

-If you’re used to making chili in the slow cooker, you might be surprised to hear that it’s just as easy to make on the stovetop in smaller quantities, so it’s appropriate for just two people.
+If you’re used to making chili in the slow cooker, you might be surprised to hear that it’s just as easy to make on the stovetop in smaller quantities, so it’s appropriate for just two people (with some leftovers, of course!).

 This recipe is perfect for two people, with a some leftover for another serving the next day.
 It’s really simple to make and only takes an hour… or two if you really want to develop the flavors.
 For me, chili just isn’t right unless the ingredients have had enough time to really meld together.